Bunker-D/pytest_dparam/README.md

 ## Syntax

-`d_parametrize` takes as its input a dictionary, whose items are the different test cases or sets of test cases.
-As an example:
+`d_parametrize` takes as its input a dictionary, whose entries are the different test cases or sets of test cases (named through the dictionary keys).

+Every test case is defined with a dictionary of value assignments.

+For example:

 ```python
 from pytest_dparam import d_parametrize